harplife/zettelkasten/math/precalculus/Chapter 1/5_Equations.md

 (h, k)
 $$

-The standard form can be changed to the Vertex Form by completing-the-square.
+The standard form can be converted to the Vertex Form by **completing-the-square**.

 For example :